 How Do I Care for a Chinese Evergreen?

-Mine currently receives medium indirect light, but I’ve found they actually do very well in low light.
-At my old place, my plant received almost no sunlight at all and did just fine under the big kitchen fluorescent light.
+Mine currently receives medium, indirect light and at my old place, my plant received almost no sunlight at all and did just fine under the big kitchen fluorescent light.

 It can be tricky to determine the light levels around your home.
 Check out my easy guide to natural light for houseplants for help with this.

 While these plants will grow well in low light, grow lights can be very helpful in getting plants to thrive to their full potential.
 Below are two of my (and my plants’) absolute favorite grow lights!